The 2015 backdrop to the market outlook for 2016 –

 • Researchers.

-Whilst managed funds can be single asset class funds (i.e., shares, property, bonds, infrastructure etc), they can be quite diversified within that asset class – in that the manager would not, in most cases at least, be investing all of their client’s money into one company or venture: they would not hold ‘all of their eggs in one basket’!
+Managed funds can be single asset class funds such as share, property, bonds, infrastructure funds.
+They can be quite diversified within that asset class.
+The manager would not likely be investing all of their client’s money into one company or venture.
+They would not hold ‘all of their eggs in one basket’!

-And not all fund managers adopt the same approach as to how they will allocate investment funds into the market: some adopt a growth strategy, some an income approach and yet others, a value approach – with a range of strategies in between.
+And not all fund managers adopt the same approach as to how they will allocate investment funds into the market.
+Some adopt a growth strategy, some an income approach and yet others, a value approach.
+And there is a range of hybrid strategies in between.
 Their investment philosophy can also vary from indexed (passive), active, concentrated, and so on.

 So, what is our market outlook for 2016?

 The ContinuumFP perception is that the market outlook for 2016 is looking OK – but not stellar!
-(It started dreadfully, but that probably improves the chances of there being a better result for the rest of the year – an outlook not fully able to be appreciated by those who are already invested.)
+(It started dreadfully, but that probably improves the chances of there being a better result for the rest of the year.
+Although, this is an outlook not fully able to be appreciated by those who are already invested.)

 The economic blocs

 The scene appears to be set for a divergence of economic outlook for the major economies.
-The USA looks to be the brightest star in this sky, followed by China (who is ‘disappointingly’ expected to have a growth rate nearly triple that of the USA).
-However Europe, the UK, Japan and others are expecting sub-par GDP growth for the year ahead; and Brazil and Russia are mooted to be drifting into Recession.
+The USA looks to be the brightest star in this sky, followed by China.
+However, Europe, the UK, Japan and others are expecting only sub-par GDP growth for the year ahead.
+And Brazil and Russia are mooted to be drifting into Recession.

-Whilst the US Fed has clearly indicated that they will start to raise interest rates in December 2015: and have been fairly clear that they will continue to raise rates towards a ‘normalised’ level over a reasonable length of time (many analysts thinking that the rate will be 1% by the end of 2016), the Bank of Japan (the BoJ) and the European Central Bank (the ECB) have both given strong signals that further quantitative easing is on its way for their economies.
+The US Fed has clearly indicated that they will start to raise interest rates in December 2015.
+They have been clear that they will continue to raise rates towards a ‘normalised’ level.
+Indications are that this will take ‘a reasonable length of time’.
+Many analysts are suggesting that the rate will be 1% by the end of 2016.
+Meanwhile, the BoJ and the ECB have given strong signals that further quantitative easing is ahead for their economies.

-There is quite a deal of speculation that the persistent strength of the Aussie dollar (the AUD), there will be at least one interest rate cut by the Reserve Bank of Australia (the RBA) during 2016.
-Currently, we anticipate this during the first half of 2016.
-The continuing fall in resource prices (iron ore, coal, oil, copper and so on) does not support this anticipation of an interest rate cut (generally these would result in a decrease in the exchange rate), but with the AUD lingering around the 70 cent mark (in USD), it is not offsetting the possibility of a rate drop yet.
+There is quite a deal of speculation surrounding the persistent strength of the Aussie dollar.
+That there will be at least one interest rate cut by the Reserve Bank of Australia (the RBA) during 2016.
+Currently, we anticipate this cut during the first half of 2016.
+The continuing fall in mineral resource prices does not support this anticipation of an interest rate cut.
+Generally these price falls would result in a decrease in the exchange rate.
+However, with the AUD lingering around the USD70c, it is not offsetting the possibility of a rate drop yet.

 Where goes the money?